blindFS/vim-taskwarrior/README.md

 Taskwarrior is a command-line todo list manager.
 It maintains a task list, allowing you to add/remove, and otherwise manipulate your tasks with a rich set of subcommands that allow you to do sophisticated things.
 Find out more at http://taskwarrior.org and read man task and man taskrc.

 vim-taskwarrior is a vim plugin that extends taskwarrior with an interactive interface.
-It makes navigating and maintaining your task list easy, adding, annotating, deleting, modifying and marking done, sorting, with simple keybindings, powerful commands, vim syntax highlighting and status bar.
+It makes navigating and maintaining your task list easy, adding, annotating, deleting, modifying and marking done, sorting, with simple keybindings, powerful commands, vim syntax highlighting and enhanced
+Airline status-bar.

 ----